pulp-platform/pulp-dsp/tutorial/README.md

 Follow the instructions under `Installation and usage` on the home page to install pulp-sdk and pulp-dsp.

-For Mr. Wolf, we will use the [v1 branch](https://github.com/pulp-platform/pulp-sdk/tree/v1) of the pulp-sdk.
+For Mr. Wolf, we will use the [v1 branch](https://github.com/pulp-platform/pulp-sdk/tree/v1) of the pulp-sdk and the `rt` functions provided with it.
 The 'new' sdk on the [main branch](https://github.com/pulp-platform/pulp-sdk) works similarly.
+Some corresponding `rt` functions can be seen in `include/rtos_hal.h`.
 For detailed documentations, please refer to the respective documentation of pulp-sdk.

 ## Configurations